G

 Chase Freedom Flex for Gas: The Quarterly 5% Math No Reviewer Spells Out

 The Chase Freedom Flex earns 5 percent on gas, but only during a rotating quarter when gas is the activated category.
-Across 2022 to 2025 that has meant one or two quarters per year.
+Across 2022 to 2026 that has consistently meant the third quarter, July through September.
 Here is the historical calendar, the $1,500 per quarter cap math, and the honest effective rate annualized across all four quarters.

 Gas Rate (Activated Q)